Many people are afraid of failure. But should they be? In this month’s 5-on-5, the Praxis team takes on a few questions about failing.

 When I worked for Google Nest doing technical support over the phone for their thermostats, I dealt with wires on almost every call.
 It wasn’t too complicated, but there were a few mistakes you could make that could really screw things up.
 I ended up twisting the wires in the wrong configuration and frying somebody’s system.
 I had to escalate, made sure to answer any questions and present what I had done, the mistake I made, and what needs to be done now to the Tier 2 agent.

-Johnny Roccia, Praxis Director of Business Development
+Johnny Roccia, Praxis Business Development Manager

 I was once the district manager for a sales company, and the parent company suddenly closed.
 Suddenly I had 20 employees, office space, a client list – but no corporate support.
 I attempted to split off and structure my district as an independent company, and failed completely.
 Within three months we’d shut our doors and I had to let everyone that hadn’t already quit go.

 I can remember my first review at my job very clearly.
 I was coming up on my one-year anniversary and was confident it would be a net positive experience.
 When it came to things I could improve on, I was surprised (you never want to be surprised in a review!) to hear that one of my biggest shortcomings was my lack of failure.
 What?